Welcome to Fuck Yeah Markdown

 What’s a Markdown?

 All of this means that if you build a web-clipping system based on Markdown, you’re guaranteed a Spotlight-indexed (on a Mac), UNIX-searchable, easy to maintain and totally portable solution for storing information.
-Plus, with a few tools you can make look really pretty when you read it.
+Plus, with a few tools like Marked you can make it look really pretty when you read it.
 This is where Marky finds his place in the world.

 What’s a Markdownifier?